adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 Our proposed colorflattening is based on L1 norm color transform [8].

-Semantic grouping is performed using our owndissimilarity cost function between the color-flattened and original images.
+Semantic grouping is performed using our own dissimilarity cost function between the color-flattened and original images.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwNTgyMDE4Nl19
+eyJoaXN0b3J5IjpbLTE0MjIwODgxNzhdfQ==
 -->